 - BaseViewer – Javadoc link and Source code for a basic Java PDF viewer with limited functionality.

 - BaseViewerFX – Javadoc link and Source code for a basic Java PDF viewer with limited functionality.

 - MultiViewer – Javadoc link and Source code adds the ability to open; multiple PDF files in separate panes to the Viewer.

 The tutorials show you how to easily add PDF Viewing capabilities to your Java software and customise it.

 Use the JPedal Viewer in your own code

 - Add a PDF Viewer in 2 lines of code shows how to very easily add PDF support into a Swing or JavaFX application.

-- Use JPedal as your default PDF viewer in Windows – gives step by step instructions for using the JPedal Viewer as your default PDF viewer application in Windows XP or Vista.
+- Use JPedal as your default PDF viewer in Windows – gives step by step instructions for using the JPedal Viewer as your default PDF viewer application in Windows 7, Windows 8 and Windows 10.